mandi1120/weratedogs_data_wrangling/README.md

   b.
 I downloaded the file from the “Step 1: Gathering Data” page in the Udacity course.
 2. Tweet image predictions
   a.
 File: [image_predictions.tsv](source_data/image_predictions.tsv), [image_predictions.csv](output_files/image_predictions.csv)
   b.
-I downloaded the file programmatically in the Jupyter notebook using the python Requests library and this url.
+I downloaded the file programmatically in the Jupyter notebook using the python Requests library and the provided url.
 3. Additional data from the Twitter API
   a.
 File: [tweet-json.txt](source_data/tweet-json.txt), [tweet_json.csv](output_files/tweet_json.csv)
   b.
 In place of using the Twitter API, I downloaded this file from the “Additional Resource: Twitter API” page in the Udacity course.

 After acquiring the files, I read each into a separate pandas dataframe.
 Because the image predictions and twitter API files were in .tsv and .txt formats, I also saved these dataframes to .csv files for easier review in Excel.

-View the python code: [wrangle_act.ipynb](wrangle_act.ipynb)

 ### Step 2: Assessing Data

 Each of the three datasets were first assessed programmatically using the pandas dataframe.info() function.
 This function displays the column names, non-null value counts, data types and total entries for the dataframe.